2025 Performance Program Guidelines

 Project support is also available for organizations that do not typically engage in substantial programming of contemporary American music, but are planning an initiative of exceptional importance to such music in the forthcoming season.
 Please note:

-- Generally speaking, a single concert program featuring multiple composers but only one eligible contemporary American composer is not competitive for support.
+- In general, a single concert program featuring multiple composers but only one eligible contemporary American composer is not competitive for support.

 - Contemporary American music spread intermittently throughout the course of a season would not be eligible for project support.